 Interactive Overlay

-Dynamic graphical elements that allow users to click, vote, or interact during a live stream—commonly used in webinars and virtual events.
+Webinars and virtual events commonly use dynamic graphical elements that allow users to click, vote, or interact during a live stream.

 Integrated Chat